-- I. Looked after children (children in care) and previously looked after children (previously looked after children are children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been looked after) - 2.
+- 1. Looked after children (children in care) and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order - 2.
 Siblings of children already at the school living in the catchment area [for the definition of sibling and catchment area refer to items 2 and 3 in the definitions section of the Appendix 1] - 3.
 Residence within the catchment area of the school [for explanation of resident refer to item 2 in the clarifications section of Appendix 1.
 For explanation of catchment area refer to item 3 in the definitions section of Appendix 1]. - 4.
 Siblings of children already at the school living out of catchment [for definition of sibling and catchment area refer to items 2 and 3 in definitions section of Appendix 1]. - 5.
-Children living out of the catchment area who have a faith and / or whose parents are committed Church members and wish them to receive an education in a school with a Church of England foundation [for explanation of committed Church member refer to item 3 in clarifications section of Appendix I].
+Children living out of the catchment area who have a faith and / or whose parents are committed Church members and wish them to receive an education in a school with a Church of England foundation [for explanation of committed Church member refer to item 3 in clarifications section of Appendix 1].
 They should support this application by completing the Supplementary Information Form (SIF) in Appendix 2.
-Within this criteria the following hierarchy will be applied: - I. Anglican - II.
+Within this criterion the following hierarchy will be applied: - I. Anglican - II.
 Other Christian denomination - III.
 Other organised religions

-For further information and advice on this criteria refer to items 5 and 6 in the clarifications section of Appendix I.
+For further information and advice on this criterion refer to items 5 and 6 in the clarifications section of

+Appendix 1.